quii/learn-go-with-tests/reading-files.md

 [`fs.ReadDir`](https://golang.org/pkg/io/fs/#ReadDir) reads a directory inside a given `fs.FS` returning [`[]DirEntry`](https://golang.org/pkg/io/fs/#DirEntry).

-Already our idealised view of the world has been foiled because errors can happen but remember now our focus is to make the test pass, not changing design, so we'll ignore the error for now.
+Already our idealised view of the world has been foiled because errors can happen but remember now our focus is making the test pass, not changing design, so we'll ignore the error for now.

 The rest of the code is straightforward, iterate over the entries and create a `Post` for each one and return the slice.